-In a Presidential Election year, it’s important we all discuss, understand and get involved.
+When’ve we are in a Presidential Election year, it’s important we all discuss, understand and get involved.
 It’s irresponsible not to have a view when so much of our future is at stake.
-The popular vote is divided down the middle, where many are unwilling to see the other side of the story.
-It is my pleasure to highlight a unique viewpoint from an old friend.
-Hope you gain some perspective, no matter which side of the party line you are on.
-Having perspective makes everything better.
-S
+The popular vote is usually divided down the middle.
+Many are unwilling to see the other side of the story.

 In an earlier post Sam asked, “Why Isn’t President Obama Considered White To The World?”
 The reason is, he doesn’t speak of or identify with a full 50% of his ethnic heritage.
 He says he’s black and that’s that.
 Forget about his Caucasian mother and her heritage.
 He is one of us, and no matter what, my community has to support him.
 He’s deemed courageous because he denounces his white half.
 As someone who is majority black, there’s no way I can go against him.